Endre-Tonnessen/MasterProject/README.md

         # From local console, run to grab ALL files in external folder and put it at current cmd location.
         scp kjempefuru:/export/grellscheidfs/microscopy/2020-02-05/* .

-# What should the model predict?
+# What should the model predict? - DONE
     -> Currently the model will make a prediction no matter how the granule looks.
 This can lead to undesirable results, we may not always want to classify every granules?
 Any we should exclude?
+*No changes needed*

 # Plan v2